Potatopy/h3lper-refreshed-v1/README.md

 - Moderation Commands
 - Advanced Ticket System
-- --Fun Commands (COMING SOON!!)-- i'll think about it
+- Leveling System
-- Economy (COMING SOON!!)
+- Economy
-- --Music (COMING SOON!!)-- this is held off due to the limited documentation on the discord-player website
+- ~~Music~~ this is held off due to the limited documentation on the discord-player website
-- AI Image Generation (COMING SOON!!)
+- ~~AI Image Generation~~ - same reason with music commands

+I know a lot of features have been cut off but I will try my best to find replacements!

 # Licenses / Links